 Traditionally, homemade cranberry sauce is made with about 1 cup of granulated sugar.
 By most people's standards, that wouldn't be considered "healthy" although I do think homemade is a better (less processed) option in general.

-Today, I'm sharing a healthy cranberry sauce option with you, naturally sweetened with pure maple syrup.
+Today, I'm sharing a low sugar cranberry sauce option with you, naturally sweetened with pure maple syrup.
 It's full of fresh cranberries and oranges for a fresh, bold flavor.

 What makes this healthy cranberry sauce so good

 - Fast: It only takes 15 minutes on the stove!

 - Easy: minimal, simple ingredients you can find at any grocery store

 - Healthy: naturally sweetened with maple syrup (refined sugar free)